Austro-Hungarian rule in Bosnia and Herzegovina: Demographics

-The Austrian-Hungarian authorities encouraged the settlement of craftsmen, farmers and officials from their regions to Bosnia and Herzegovina, which resulted in immigration of Germans, Czechs, Slovaks, Hungarians, Poles, Ukrainians, Croats, Slovenes and Italians.
+The Austrian-Hungarian authorities encouraged the settlement of craftsmen, farmers and officials from their regions in Bosnia and Herzegovina, resulting in immigration from Germans, Czechs, Slovaks, Hungarians, Poles, Ukrainians, Croats, Slovenes and Italians.
 The settlers were to serve as modernisers of Bosnia and Herzegovina.
 The religious and ethnic backgrounds of the immigrants were heterogeneous.
 Historian Marko Karamatić estimated that during the Austrian-Hungarian rule, around 95,000 Catholics, 18,000 Eastern Orthodox Christians and 20,000 other religious groups immigrated to Bosnia and Herzegovina.
+The immigrants to Bosnia and Herzegovina lacked Bosnian and Herzegovinian citizenship, and obtaining it was almost impossible.

 The first group of settlers arrived from Germany to Brezike near Gradiška at the end of 1879 and in early 1880.
+Also, just before and immediately after the Austrian-Hungarian occupation, there was significant immigration from Croatia to the region of Bihać, mainly by ethnic Croatian Serbs.
+In the early 1880s, the Austrian-Hungarian administration organised the colonisation, starting with around 470 people from Tyrol and Trento.
+Large-scale immigration from other parts of the Austro-Hungarian Empire began in 1885.
 However, the immigration between 1878 and 1900 was very limited, and the number of settlers is conflicting.
 According to Stephan Burián von Rajecz, who administered the Austrian-Hungarian rule in Bosnia and Herzegovina between 1878 and 1900, there were 10,093 immigrant farmers.
-In a report about the administration of Bosnia and Herzegovina from 1906, it is reported that by the end of 1905, 9,660 farmers had settled in Bosnia and Herzegovina.
+A 1906 report on the administration of Bosnia and Herzegovina states that by the end of 1905, 9,660 farmers had settled in the region.
 Most of them were Poles (830 families), Rusyns (365 families), Germans (331 families), Czechs (107 families), Italians (87 families), Hungarians (86 families), Slovenes (10 families) and Slovaks (1 family).
-The majority of them were Latin Catholics (1,155 families), while the rest were Greek Catholics (365 families) and Evangelicals (207 families).
-The report from 1913 gives a different figure, stating that by the end of 1905, there were 13,340 farmers.
+The majority were Latin Catholics (1,155 families), followed by Greek Catholics (365 families) and Evangelicals (207 families).
+The 1913 report gives a different figure, stating that by the end of 1905, there were 13,340 farmers.